raspberrypilearning/safeguarding-module/en/step_3.md

 ### 2. Selection

 Does the new volunteer seem like a good fit for your club?
 Get in touch with them and let them know when your next session is to see if they can attend.
 If you are just starting your club for the first time, maybe consider having an informal meeting with all your volunteers to create a plan for your first session.
-If there is are any concerns during the recruitment process of the volunteer you may want to tell them that they are not a good fit.
+If there are any concerns during the recruitment process of the volunteer, you may want to tell them that they are not a good fit.
 If you are unsure, you can get in touch with the Raspberry Pi Foundation for advice.

-### 3. First club Buddy
+### 3. First club buddy

 Congratulations!
 You have successfully recruited a new volunteer for your club.
 For their first session, remember they will need some help learning the ropes and getting to know the children.
 If you have several volunteers at your club, try to pair them up with an experienced volunteer.
 We wouldn’t advise making new volunteers run a session on their first club as it may be intimidating or scary as a new joiner, you can plan and run the session together and learn from each other.